Tarot Card Readings Online

 It should also be mentioned that since time immortal, there have been those who use cards for telling fortunes.
 Long before Tarot decks were so readily available, this was standard fare.
 Along those same lines, playing cards were often used to test ESP before the Rhine cards became more common.

 Most psychic readers use some sort of a table.
 Many use a card table, draped with a heavy cloth.
 Instead of the standard dining-room or kitchen table, or the cloth-draped card table, invest in a clear, glass topped table.
 It will offer a number of advantages, whether you read Tarot cards, palms, or receive psychic impressions, sitting with one hand over your eyes.
+Instead of looking through the table, take advantage of the reflective top of the table, which can be put to subtle use in a number of ways, including card readings.
 One is simply an empty box in which he keeps his Tarot cards, index cards, and other items he might use in a reading.
 Fastened inside the lid of the box, although the client can't see them, are a hundred year calendar and a list of social-security numbers (see Chapter 12).
 At one time, before he committed them to memory, he also used the lid to conceal a list of the Zodiac signs and the dates they represent, and a corresponding list of birthstones.